evancohen/docs.smart-mirror.io/docs/configure_the_mirror.md

 ### Geolocation

+Starting in 2019, the Google Geolocation API used for this feature **requires** an API key.
+The entry of your Latitude/Longitude location is still **optional** even tho the API key is **required**.
+See the API Key steps in [Configuring Voice](/docs/configuring_voice.md)

+This API key also is used in the Map feature

-This is an **optional** setting and is only for people who are having issues with the smart-mirror's built in geolocation.
+Entering the latitude and longitude is for people who are having issues with the smart-mirror's built in geolocation.
 You can override your latitude and longitude by entering them here.

 ### Hue